Illinois Divorce Law Details

 Contents

 The sad truth about some marriages is that they just weren’t meant to last.
 On the bright side, the divorce rate across the nation is actually down.
 This is true in Illinois where there were just over 32,000 divorces in 2019.
-That certainly lowers then the 1979 high of over 52,000 divorces.
+That certainly lowers the 1979 high of over 52,000 divorces.

 The Circuit Court must have jurisdiction over your case when you wish to apply for dissolution of marriage in Illinois.
 Your divorce may be granted providing that you have been a resident of Illinois for a period of no less than 90 when applying for dissolution of marriage.